gobbcuh/simple-voting-system/README.md

-# **🗳️ Simple Voting System 🗳️**
+# **Simple Voting System**

 This is a Python project I made to simulate a simple voting system.
 Right now, it’s a **local application** that runs only on the device it’s installed on.
-I designed it to look and work like an online voting system, using **Tkinter** for the interface.
+I designed it to resemble and function like an online voting system, utilizing **Tkinter** for the interface.
 I haven’t deployed it to a web server because I’m still working on the basics, but I’d love to explore making it fully online in the future.

-It’s specifically set up for the **2025 Philippine Senatorial Election**.
-It allows users to register as candidates or voters, vote securely 🔐, and even check the vote tally for transparency 📊.

-Please note: The use of the 2025 Philippine Senatorial Election is only for context in this exercise.
-This project is a simplified simulation and does not fully reflect how the actual senatorial election process works.
+Note: The use of the 2025 Philippine Senatorial Election is only for context in this exercise.
+This project is a simplified simulation and does not accurately reflect the actual senatorial election process.

 ---
 ## **✨ Features**

-Here’s what the system can do:

 ### **📝 1.
 Registration**
 - **Candidates** can register as either a **Party List** or a **Senatorial Candidate**.